-Hurricane Ian nears Florida coast, threatening floods, winds
+Hurricane Ian nears Florida landfall with 155 mph winds

 “You can’t do anything about natural disasters,” said Vinod Nair, who drove inland from the Tampa area Tuesday with his wife, son, dog and two kittens seeking a hotel in the tourist district of Orlando.
 “We live in a high risk zone, so we thought it best to evacuate.”

-The U.S. National Hurricane Center predicted Ian could become a catastrophic Category 4 hurricane with winds up to 130 mph (209 kph) before roaring ashore on Florida’s southwest coast on Wednesday afternoon.
-Hurricane-force winds were expected in Florida well in advance of the storm’s eyewall moving inland.
+Overnight, Hurricane Ian went through a natural cycle when it lost its old eye and formed a new eye.
+The timing of this is bad for the Florida coast because it means the storm got stronger and larger hours before it was set to make landfall, making it even more of a menace.
+Ian went from 120 mph (193 kph) to 155 mph (250 kph) in just three hours, the second round of rapid intensification in the storm’s life cycle.

-“It is a big storm, it is going to kick up a lot of water as it comes in,” Florida Gov. Ron DeSantis said in Sarasota, a coastal city of 57,000 in the storm’s projected path.
-He warned at a news conference: “This the kind of storm surge that is life threatening.”
+“With the higher intensity you’re going to see more extensive wind damage.
+The larger wind field means that more people will experience those storm-force winds,” University of Miami hurricane researcher Brian McNoldy said.
+And “it will really increase the amount of storm surge.”

-Ian’s forward movement slowed over the Gulf, enabling the hurricane to grow wider and stronger.
-A hurricane warning covering roughly 220 miles (350 kilometers) of the state’s included Fort Myers as well as Tampa and St. Petersburg, which could get their first direct hit by a major hurricane since 1921.
+Ian’s forward movement slowed over the Gulf, enabling the hurricane to grow wider and stronger, and its predicted path shifted slightly southward.
+That would likely spare Tampa and St. Petersburg their first direct hit by a major hurricane since 1921.

-The National Hurricane Center in Miami said Wednesday at 12:30 p.m. that a storm surge warning has been issued for the Lower Florida Keys.
-The storm is moving toward the north-northeast about 100 miles (160 kilometers) southwest of Naples, Florida.
-Maximum winds are about 120 mph (193 kph) with higher gusts.
+Instead, the most damaging winds could hit a rapidly developing coastline where the population has jumped sevenfold since 1970, according to the U.S. Census, which shows Lee County has seen the eighth largest population growth among more than 180 Atlantic and Gulf coast counties in the past 50 years.

-Forecasters said the storm surge could reach 12 feet (3.6 meters) if it peaks at high tide.
-Rainfall near the area of landfall could top 18 inches (46 centimeters).
+There were 250,000 people in the Fort Myers/Lee County mandatory evacuation zones, and authorities worried ahead of the storm that only 10% or so would leave.

 Gil Gonzalez wasn’t taking any chances.
 He boarded the windows of his Tampa home with plywood and laid down sandbags to guard against any flooding.
 He and his wife packed their car with bottled water, flashlights, battery packs for their cellphones and a camp stove before evacuating.